Mobile Pedestrian Accident Attorney

 Helping Victims of Pedestrian Accidents in Alabama

 When a pedestrian is hit by a car, the injuries are often severe.
 In fact, the majority of pedestrian accidents result in serious injuries or death.
-If you or someone you love was hit by a car, you may be qualified for compensation for your medical costs, lost wages, and pain and suffering.
-At Satterwhite Law Firm, LLC, we understand the unique challenges these cases present and can help you navigate the legal process from start to finish.
-Our Mobile pedestrian accident lawyers can help you understand your legal options and guide you through the process of filing a personal injury claim.
+If you or someone you love was hit by a car, you may qualify for compensation for your medical costs, lost wages, and pain & suffering.

 Need legal help after a pedestrian accident?
 Contact us at (251) 325-5141 for a free consultation and let us help you fight for the compensation you deserve.